samperay/Docker/README.md

 # Docker

 This repository consists of two dirs

-**docker-files** - this contains *Dockerfile* for applications or services
+**dockerfiles** - this contains *Dockerfile* for applications or services.

-**docker-compose-files** - Two or more services which needs to be built using containers can be found here
+**dockercompose** - Two or more services which needs to be built using containers.

+**interviews** - Contains materials/questions/references related to dockers.